jrfnl/clearPHP/_rules/php-manual/no-letter-logical.md

 Logical operators comes in two flavors: lettered, also known as boolean, `and`, `or` and `xor`.
 And with symbols, also known as logical operators, `&&`, `||`, `^`, respectively.
 However, there is a catch: they are not exchangeable.

-In the documentation, the below example shows the difference of precedence:
+In the documentation, the below example shows the difference in precedence:

 {% highlight php %}
 <?php